Chimpaneez/ASL/README.md

-# ASL
+#ASL
-LiveSplit Auto Splitter Language scripts
+LiveSplit Auto Splitter Language scripts for load removal and autosplitting in games